mbaddar1/InferScale/README.md

 The models we support currently (from the pool of models in Hugging Face) are `facebook/bart-large-cnn`, `sshleifer/distilbart-cnn-12-6`.
 Why ?
 If you see the [list](https://huggingface.co/models?pipeline_tag=summarization&sort=likes) of Hugging-Face summarization models, you will find that these are the most liked ones.
 We know this might be a naive approach for selecting the models to support, in the future we plan a more rigorous benchmarking.

-As __InferScale__ is designed to be "scalable", we focus , in the beginning, on the  __reference-free__ metrics for Automateed-Summarization Evaluation .
+As __InfScale__ is designed to be "scalable", we focus , in the beginning, on the  __reference-free__ metrics for Automateed-Summarization Evaluation .
 You can check this simple [article](https://medium.com/@ankita.bagaria8/evaluation-methods-for-text-summarization-with-and-without-reference-summaries-66cb38505749) for more information.
 We support two metrics :

 * **Cosine Similarity** : We simple embed the query and result summarization using `all-MiniLM-L6-v2` then calculate `Cos(embedding(query),embedding(response))`